moliver28/research-handbook/content/handbook/marketing/marketing-operations/email-management/operational-email-sends.md

 For more significa in sequence by the head of the department that is leading the communication (e.g., Product, Engineering, Security), Vice President of Customer Success, Legal, or appropriate designates (if they are out on PTO or unavailable).

 Communication checklist:
+- Check with the [CS Ops team](h/handbook/sales/field-operations/customer-success-operations/cs-ops-programs/) to see if they should be sending this email via gainsight
 - Loop in Customer Service and Field teams if this change will impact them or a major change/communication
 - For more significant emails regarding pricing, material changes or issues with significant risk the following must be approved in sequence by the head of the department that is leading the communication (e.g., Product, Engineering, Security), Vice President of Customer Success, Legal, or appropriate designates (if they are out on PTO or unavailable).